Knife dealer licence

-The fee for a knife dealer licence is £200 and is non-refundable.
-Cheques or postal orders should be made payable to ‘Aberdeenshire Council’.
+The fee for a knife dealer licence is £250 and is non-refundable.

 How to apply

-Your completed application form need to be accompanied by cheque or postal order for the appropriate fee and layout plan of the premises.
+Your completed application form need to be accompanied by a layout plan of the premises.

-You can apply for a knife dealers licence online on GOV.UK website, however we may require to request additional information to supplement the Scottish system.
+You can apply for a knife dealers licence online, however we may need to request additional information to supplement the Scottish system.

 Displaying a site notice

-Thereafter, you must submit a certificate of compliance (pdf 29 kb) to us, stating that the site notice was correctly displayed, or explaining why you were unable to display the site notice.
+Thereafter, you must submit a certificate of compliance (PDF 69 KB) to us, stating that the site notice was correctly displayed, or explaining why you were unable to display the site notice.